w7h3r/w7h3r-FdF/README.md

 I didn’t have much time to implement the bonus features, so my project does not include zooming, rotation, or other additional -bonus- interactive controls.

 Nevertheless when you finish the mandatory part of the project, i assume that you're going to be knowledgable enough about the topics of FdF project.
-Because when you finish the isometric projection you can make it dynamic.
+So, when you finish the isometric projection you can make it dynamic.

 It's all up to you.
 If you have enough time and energy for some extra points, go for it.